 - Action: After Mason tried to take a bear, the teacher told him that the others were playing on one side and that he could play on the other side.

 Developmental Domain 1: Social & Emotional Development

 Relationship with Adults

 Children demonstrate the desire and develop the ability to engage, interact, and build relationships with familiar adults.

-The teacher let Mason know that he could play with the toy but would need to stay on one side, most likely because it was crowded around the small toy.
+- Action: The teacher let Mason know that he could play with the toy but would need to stay on one side, most likely because it was crowded around the small toy.